DNotesCoin/DNotesPay-Payment-Gateway-WooCommerce/README.md

 In your wordpress administration page, click WooCommerce > Settings.
 Then click Payments at the top.
 Find DNotes in the list of payment options and click on it.
+Check Enable DNotes Gateway.
 Enter your DNotes payment addresses that you wish to receive payments to.
-CLick Save.
+CLick Save Changes.